attrayadas/devops-for-developers-notes/README.md

 - After signing up, make sure to select the region nearer to you
 - EC2 means a server/virtual machine provided by AWS

+<a name ="aws2"></a>
+# ▶ Create EC2 Instance & Run your Spring Boot Application - ___18 May 2024___

+### Creating EC2 Instance:
+1. Go to EC2
+2. Select Launch an Instance
+3. Give a name >  Select OS type and architecture
+4. Select Instance type(t2.micro)
+5. Select Key pair (login) ->to access a remote from my local I need a private key (give a key pair name, select RSA)
+6. Allow SSH from anywhere
+7. Select number of instance to be created
+8. Click on **Launch Instance**

+1. Select the instance you want to connect to, and click on Connect
+2. In the directory having the pem file, cmd: `ssh -i "devops-demo.pem"...`
+3. Once logged in, you can use the cmd: `whoami` to see the user
+4. To install java in the server: `sudo yum install -y java-17-amazon-corretto-headless.x86_64`
+5. Create a jar file of the java application using `maven clean install`
+6. To copy the jar to the server, use cmd: `scp -i devops-demo.pem /Users/javatechie/Desktop/Devops4Developers/aws-demo/target/spring-app.jar ec2-user@ec2-13-201-27-120.ap-south-1.compute.amazonaws.com:/home/ec2-user/`
+7. To run the application: `<missing java command>`
+8. To be able to access the endpoint: open the instance > security >

+Region: (Mumbai)
+-> VPC (Virtual Private Cloud) => 5
+1 VPC will have 200 subnet